If you are producing work for the site, please read the below:

 Diligence

 If you review a book, we expect you to read it.
 We also expect you to familiarize yourself with the author’s biography and other works.
-Quotes must be double checked against the final book.
+Quotes must be double checked against the final book (not ARC).
 We expect you to research topics that you write on, and provide sourcing or links for statements of fact.
 For profiles, we expect you to interview the subject, familiarize yourself with their work and life, and talk to at least one other individual about them.

 Plagiarism

 You should not plagiarize work in any form, or infringe on any other intellectual property rights.
 Quotations must be clearly marked and credited.
 The same goes for self-plagiarism.
 Work written for us should not have appeared elsewhere, including in a modified form that shares major similarities, without our permission.
-In all cases, we appreciate seeing links to your and others’ previous writings on the same topic.
+In all cases, we appreciate you sending us links to your and others’ previous writings on the same topic.

 Deadlines